Education

 - Chief David Crate, Fisher River Cree Nation;

-- Chief Trevor Prince, Sandy Bay First Nation; and
+- Chief Trevor Prince, Sandy Bay First Nation;

 - Chief Murray Clearsky, Waywayseecappo First Nation;